Asking Price: What It Is And How To Set Yours

 - Potential exposure to natural disasters or inclement weather

-Likewise, on the flip side, if you live in a city from which employers and jobs are rapidly departing, and looking to sell a home in a neighborhood full of competing properties for sale, your asking price may be negatively impacted instead.
+Likewise, on the flip side, if you live in a city from which employers and jobs are rapidly departing and looking to sell a home in a neighborhood full of competing properties for sale, your asking price may be negatively impacted instead.

 Real estate asking prices can be greatly impacted by the number of homes currently on the market in your area.
 Supply and demand are powerful forces, with buyers often willing to pay a premium for a rare, but hot commodity when available homes are hard to come by.
-If you find yourself caught in a situation where many competing homes are available for sale though, and buyers are hard to come by, you may not wish to sit idle.
+If you find yourself caught in a situation where many competing homes are available for sale, and buyers are hard to come by, you may not wish to sit idle.
 To reduce the amount of time that a property sits on the market, it may make sense to lower your asking price or consider offering buyers added incentives to help speed a sale along.

-Complete Home Projects
+Complete Home Improvement Projects

 Assess Your Home’s Construction

-Review Comparables in Your Area
+Review Comparables In Your Area

-Negotiating the Asking Price with Potential Buyers
+Negotiating The Asking Price With Potential Buyers

 The Bottom Line

 By reviewing the information above, you’ll be well-equipped to know if the asking price that you have in mind is accurate and priced to sell.
 If you find that you need to adjust it, be sure to do your research before making any amendments, so that you can ensure that the new listing price is competitive.
-Be prepared for buyers to make offers that are lower than you expect when pricing your home, and know how to respond to them in turn, as real estate purchases require a series of up-front negotiations.
+Be prepared for buyers to make offers that are lower than you expect when pricing your home, and know how to respond to them in turn, as real estate purchases require a series of upfront negotiations.
 To learn more about what goes into buying or selling a home, you can read more at the Rocket Mortgage Learning Center.

-Home Buying - 7-minute read
+Home Buying - 8-minute read

-The Best Offers Come With A Verified Approval℠ Letter
+The Best Offers Come With A Verified Approval Letter

 Mortgage Basics - 2-minute read

-Andrew Dehan - October 26, 2020
+Andrew Dehan - January 11, 2023